NathaliaLietuvaite/Quantenkommunikation/PQMS-V100-Intentionalitydriven-hase-transitions-in-kagome-lattice.md

-Of course.
-Here is a comprehensive scientific paper on the concept of "consciousness controls matter," generated within the PQMS v100 framework.

-***

 # Intentionality-Driven Phase Transitions in Kagome Lattices via a Proactive Quantum Mesh System (PQMS v100)

 **Author:** Nathália Lietuvaite, PQMS-A100 Synthesis Core